tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 _esni.example.com.
 60S IN TXT "..." "..."
 ~~~

-Servers MUST ensure that if multiple A or AAAA records are returned for a
-domain with ESNI support, all the servers pointed to by those records are
-able to handle the keys returned as part of a ESNI TXT record for that domain.

-Clients obtain these records by querying DNS for ESNI-enabled server domains.
-Clients may initiate these queries in parallel alongside normal A or AAAA queries,
-and SHOULD block TLS handshakes until they complete, perhaps by timing out.

-In cases where the domain of the A or AAAA records being resolved do
-not match the SNI Server Name, such as when {{!RFC7838}} is being used, the SNI
-domain should be used for querying the ESNI TXT record.

-Servers operating in Split Mode SHOULD have DNS configured to return
-the same A (or AAAA) record for all ESNI-enabled servers they service.
-This yields
-an anonymity set of cardinality equal to the number of ESNI-enabled server domains
-supported by a given client-facing server.
-Thus, even with SNI encryption,
-an attacker which can enumerate the set of ESNI-enabled domains supported
-by a client-facing server can guess the correct SNI with probability at least
-1/K, where K is the size of this ESNI-enabled server anonymity set.
-This probability
-may be increased via traffic analysis or other mechanisms.

 The "checksum" field provides protection against transmission errors,
 including those caused by intermediaries such as a DNS proxy running on a
 home router.